postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

         ```

-That's it, you just did machine learning with a few SQL queries!
 The following common machine learning tasks are performed automatically by PostgresML:

 1. Snapshot the data so the experiment is reproducible
 2. Split the dataset into train and test sets